 Product recall is a risk for many businesses.
 And while the product or the reason behind the recall may differ, the consequences for a company or investor can be similar.

 Mislabelling is one of the key causes of a recall.
-It can result in significant financial and reputational damage that some businesses cannot recover from.
+This can lead to significant financial damage and reputational harm.
+Some businesses may find it difficult to recover from these impacts.

 UK-based popcorn maker Thomas Tucker went into administration amid “significant losses” caused by a product recall in September 2019.3

-The company recalled some popcorn brands just a month before because they may have contained milk, which was not mentioned on the label.
+The company recalled some popcorn brands just a month earlier because they may have contained milk, which was not indicated on the label.

-More recently, Coca-Cola recalled some of its Christmas Zero Sugar 24-can multipacks after a small number of products were incorrectly packed with Coca-Cola Original Taste, which contains sugar, in November 2022.5
+More recently, in November 2022, Coca-Cola recalled some of its Christmas Zero Sugar 24-can multipacks.
+This recall occurred after a small number of products were incorrectly packed with Coca-Cola Original Taste, which contains sugar.5

 Consumption of full-sugar drinks could cause problems for those who must limit their sugar intake.
 The soft drinks giant apologised for the mix-up and issued a product safety notice “as a precaution”.

-There were a total of 1481 food recalls reported in 2021 in Europe, representing a 27% increase from 2020, and more robust health and safety regulations and enforcement mean food and drink recalls are increasingly common.6
+In 2021, there were a total of 1,481 food recalls reported in Europe, marking a 27% increase from 2020.
+More robust health and safety regulations and enforcement have made food and drink recalls increasingly common.6

 That’s not to say that only leading global companies need to be wary about how damaging product recalls can be.
 As Trading Standards’ list of product recalls in the UK shows, smaller businesses are just as likely to be plagued by recalls.8

-Yet, the lost income and disruption could have even greater long-term financial consequences and damage a brand because, unlike larger firms, they operate without robust cash flow and business brand recognition.9
+Yet, the lost income and disruption could have even greater long-term financial consequences and damage a brand.
+Unlike larger firms, they operate without robust cash flow and business brand recognition.9

-When Ferrero, the company behind Kinder treats, warned customers not to eat some of its chocolate products, the timing couldn’t have been worse – just before Easter.
+When Ferrero, the company behind Kinder treats, warned customers not to eat some of its chocolate products, the timing was unfortunate.
+This warning came just before Easter.

-The previous year, in July 2021, Johnson & Johnson announced a voluntary recall of five of its Neutrogena and Aveeno aerosol sunscreen product lines.10
+In July 2021, Johnson & Johnson announced a voluntary recall.
+This recall affected five aerosol sunscreen product lines from its Neutrogena and Aveeno brands.10

-It took caution due to fears that some aerosol sunscreen products may have contained low levels of benzene, a substance that can potentially cause cancer depending on the level and extent of exposure.
+The company acted with caution due to concerns that some aerosol sunscreen products may have contained low levels of benzene.
+This substance can potentially cause cancer, depending on the level and duration of exposure.

 Fitbit also made a voluntary recall, asking users to stop wearing its Ionic smartwatches because of a potential burn hazard.11

 The fitness-tracking device maker announced a recall of 2m of the Ionic watches in March 2022.
-It followed reports of the lithium-ion battery overheating, leading to a warning from the US Consumer Product Safety Commission.12
+This action followed reports of lithium-ion batteries overheating.
+As a result, the US Consumer Product Safety Commission issued a warning.12

 This was not the first time a well-known company had to issue a product recall due to a battery fault.